department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secure-messaging/product/feature-outlines/new-contact-list.md

 * A new contact list page on VA.gov which will reduce the amount of Veterans going back to My HealtheVet from the "Start a new message" page.

 ### Launch timeline
-We hope to launch this during PI17 in early September 2024
+We hope to launch this during PI16 in late September 2024 (9/17 - 10/1)

 ### Before/After (link)